sequoiachess/Cognitive-Search-Micro-SaaS/README.md

 nano .env  # or use any text editor
 ```

-**⚠️ CRITICAL STEP:** Open the `.env` file and replace the placeholder values with your actual credentials:
+**⚠️ CRITICAL STEP:** Open the `backend/.env` file and replace the placeholder values with your actual credentials:
 ```env
 DATABASE_URL=postgresql://dbuser:dbpassword@localhost:5432/cognitive_search
 GEMINI_API_KEY=AIzaSy...your-actual-key-here  # ⚠️ REPLACE THIS